-Founded by Rabbi Yechiel Eckstein and led by its president Yael Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.
+Founded by Rabbi Yechiel Eckstein and led by its President and CEO Yael Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.

 The Fellowship now raises more than $140 million per year – mostly from Christians – and has nearly two million supporters and advocates.
 Since its founding, The Fellowship has raised more than $1.4 billion for this work.
 The organization has offices in Jerusalem, Chicago, Toronto, Seoul, and Sao Paulo.

 The Fellowship has provided humanitarian aid to millions of people in more than 41 countries, and its robust communications network – including teaching, television and radio programs, and web contacts – reaches many millions more in some 100 countries each day, creating an enormous groundswell of aid and good will.

 Through its On Wings of Eagles program, The Fellowship has enabled more than 730,000 Jews to immigrate to Israel (make aliyah) and move toward stable lives in the land of their forefathers.
 Thousands more are helped through dozens of security projects funded by The Fellowship around the world.
 Many of the poorest Jewish families in the world live in the nations of the former Soviet Union and small Jewish communities worldwide, where The Fellowship helps more than 440,000 of these people by providing vital food and supplies each year.

 Emergency and basic needs for elderly and Holocaust survivors – more than 180,000 people